 The Spanish government has announced that Spain will be open to tourists from July 1st, 2020.

-At this stage we are going ahead with all other Trinity CertTESOL courses from the 18th of May and onwards.
-We will be sure to communicate any changes as they happen to our community as soon as possible.
+We will be going ahead with all Trinity CertTESOL courses from the July 6th and onwards, and continue to communicate any updates as soon as possible.

 Is it safe to travel to Barcelona?

-Currently Spain is in a state of emergency and experiencing a country wide lock down to help minimise the impact of the coronavirus.
+Currently Spain is in a state of emergency which is planned to end on June 8th.
+Barcelona is currently in Phase 1 of the Spanish government’s deescalation plan and you can read about the specific details here.
 We recommend that you follow the advice of your local and national authority and closely monitor updates.
 We also suggest referring to the CDC for any travel warnings.

 What happens if there is a country-wide lockdown while I am in Barcelona?

-As of March 14th Spain has been in a country wide lockdown.
-We have taken our most recent course to the online platform ZOOM and our current trainees will finish their training online.
-If during your course here in Barcelona, Spain experiences another lockdown, we have all the resources and requirements to move the course online again.
+If Spain experiences another lockdown during your course here in Barcelona, we have all the resources and requirements to move the course online again.
 We have had great success with the current group of trainees completing their course online, so we are confident this is a feasible solution.
 We are flexible in our approach and we will ensure you meet all the requirements to receive your qualification.
-However we are hopeful that the lock down will be over by the May 18th course and that we can resume training under the standard course structure.

 What is your policy regarding refunds and cancellations?